ios-xr/key-package-scripts/key-pkg-ver-3/README.md

 ## Introduction:

-By using key-pkg-ver-3, you can create multiple key packages, each targeting multiple operations.
+By using key-pkg-ver-3, you can create ***multiple key packages***, each targeting ***multiple operations***.
-We have come up with interactive key package creation script for better convenience.
+We have come up with an interactive key package creation script for better convenience.
-Execute the script, it will ask for required information depending upon your inputs.
+Execute the script, it will ask for required information, depending upon your inputs.
 The complete process can be divided into 3 simple steps, as follows:
-- Create key packages config file (.json) by running create_kpkg.py file or prepare it manually.
+1. Create key packages config file (.json) by running create_kpkg.py file or prepare it manually.
-- Validate config file (.json), if created manually, by running validate_kpkg.py.
+2. Validate config file (.json), if ***created manually***, by running validate_kpkg.py.
-- Sign key package config file (.json) by running sign_kpkg.py.
+3. Sign key package config file (.json) by running sign_kpkg.py.

 Mentioned 3 steps have been described below: